Back To Search Results

 Latent Infection

-TSTs and IGRAs are unable to predict the progression from latent infection to active disease.
-Several observational studies have demonstrated that the risk of developing active TB is highest during the first 2 years after acquiring infection and that reactivation is rare beyond 10 years after infection.[37]
-It has been estimated that the number needed to treat (NNT) to prevent 1 case of active TB ranges from 36 in recently infected contacts to 179 in those remotely infected.[37]
-Thus, while evidence clearly demonstrates that treatment of latent TB reduces the likelihood of developing TB disease in populations at high risk, the evidence is less clear that treatment of those at low or intermediate risk reduces the incidence.[33]
-The rationale to treat those with latent TB is best defined by the WHO; it is “premised upon the probability that the condition will progress to active TB disease in specific risk groups, on the underlying epidemiology and burden of TB, the feasibility of the intervention, and the likelihood of a broader public health impact.”[54]
+TSTs and IGRAs cannot predict the progression from latent infection to active disease.
+Observational studies have demonstrated that the risk of developing active TB is highest during the first 2 years after acquiring infection and that reactivation is rare beyond 10 years after infection.
+The number needed to treat to prevent 1 case of active TB ranges from 36 in recently infected contacts to 179 in those remotely infected.[38]
+Treatment of latent TB reduces the likelihood of developing disease in populations at high risk.
+The evidence is less clear that treating patients at low or intermediate risk reduces the incidence.[34]
+According to the WHO, the rationale of treating patients with latent TB is based on the "probability that the condition will progress to active TB disease in specific risk groups, on the underlying epidemiology and burden of TB, the feasibility of the intervention, and the likelihood of a broader public health impact."[55]
 (A1)

-The preferred 3-month regimen of once-weekly INH plus rifapentine (3HP) is attractive due to its short duration and decreased incidence of liver toxicity relative to the 6- and 9-month INH regimens (see Image.
+The CDC recommends weekly INH plus rifapentine (3HP) for 3 months as the preferred preventive treatment regimen due to the short duration and decreased incidence of liver toxicity relative to the 6- and 9-month INH regimens (see Image.
 Recommendations for Regimens to Treat Latent TB infection).
-Reports of a flu-like syndrome occurring in recipients of the 3HP regimen have raised concerns.[55]
-However, a large, multinational trial identified that 11% of participants experienced symptoms of a systemic drug reaction (SDR), most frequently within the first month of therapy.
-Of those experiencing SDR, 48% were able to complete treatment, and serious adverse events were rare.[55]
+Reports of a flu-like syndrome occurring in recipients of the 3HP regimen initially raised concerns.
+However, a large, multinational trial found that while 11% of participants experienced symptoms of a systemic drug reaction (SDR), this is frequently time-limited within the first month of therapy.
+Of those experiencing SDR, 48% were able to complete treatment and serious adverse events were rare.[56]

 Active Tuberculosis Infection

-The goal of anti-TB therapy is to eradicate disease and eliminate transmission in all cases.
-While the goal seems unambiguous, it has proven exceedingly difficult to achieve in practice.
-Historically, anti-TB regimens have required many months of treatment and patient adherence has been a challenge.
-While these challenges exist everywhere, they are particularly problematic in parts of the world with the highest TB prevalence and where public health infrastructure and literacy about TB are lacking.
-From a global public health perspective, TB treatment guidelines are designed to be straightforward and somewhat standardized.[59]
-This “one-size-fits-all” approach has been questioned since a standard 6-month regimen may be too long for some and not long enough for others.[60][59]
-It is conceivable that in the future, the application of a pretreatment risk stratification algorithm could inform optimized treatment duration schedules on an individualized basis.[60]
+The goal of anti-TB therapy is to eradicate disease and eliminate transmission in all cases, an unambiguous goal that is exceedingly difficult to achieve in practice.
+Historically, anti-TB regimens have required many months of treatment, challenging patient adherence.
+These challenges exist everywhere and are particularly problematic in parts of the world with the highest TB prevalence, lacking public health infrastructure, and TB literacy.
+Straightforward and somewhat standardized TB treatment guidelines improve the ease of implementation globally; however, a standard “one-size-fits-all” 6-month regimen may be too long for some and not long enough for others.
+A pretreatment risk stratification algorithm could optimize and individualize treatment duration.[60][61]

 Centers for Disease Control 2022 Interim Guidance

-In 2022, the CDC announced interim guidance on a 4-month anti-TB regimen for drug-susceptible pulmonary tuberculosis.[63]
-The regimen consists of an intensive phase of 8 weeks of daily rifapentine (RPT), INH, PZA, and moxifloxacin (MOX), followed by a continuation phase of 9 weeks of daily RPT, INH, and MOX.[64]
-This treatment option is available for patients older than 12 years, including PLHIV with CD4 T lymphocyte counts greater than 100 cells/μ L and anticipating an ART regimen that includes efavirenz in the absence of any other known potential drug-drug interaction.
-Due to a lack of clinical trial data, the regimen is not intended for pregnant or breastfeeding patients, treatment of extrapulmonary TB, those with a history of prolonged QT syndrome or use of QT-prolonging medications, and those with body weight less than 40 kg.
+Current TB treatment has 2 phases.
+The initial intensive phase provides bactericidal activity to reduce the burden of rapidly replicating mycobacteria, reducing the chances of emerging resistance and decreasing lung inflammation, mortality, and transmission in most cases.
+The continuation phase sterilizes slowly replicating and dormant tubercle bacilli.
+In 2022, the CDC announced interim guidance on a 4-month anti-TB regimen for drug-susceptible pulmonary tuberculosis.
+The regimen consists of an intensive phase of 8 weeks of daily INH, rifapentine, pyrazinamide, and moxifloxacin, followed by a continuation phase of 9 weeks of daily rifapentine, INH, and moxifloxacin.
+This treatment option is available for patients older than 12, including PLHIV with CD4+ T lymphocyte counts greater than 100 cells/μL and taking an efavirenz-containing antiretroviral therapy regimen in the absence of any other known potential drug-drug interaction.
+Patients who are pregnant or breastfeeding, require treatment for extrapulmonary TB, use QT-prolonging medications, have a history of prolonged QT syndrome, or weigh less than 40 kg cannot take this regimen due to a lack of clinical trial data.[64][65]

 Drug-Resistant Tuberculosis